Watch: MSNBC host warns Trump to avoid traveling after Georgia fake electors granted immunity

 "So I can't imagine this is a great night for Rudy Giuliani," Wagner said as she shared details about the report.

-Giuliani, who served as Trump's former attorney, also played a dominant role in his efforts to overturn the election.
+Giuliani, who served as Trump's former attorney, also played a dominant role in Trump's efforts to overturn the election.

 "Just last week we got the news that Fani Willis was warning local law enforcement to be on high alert between July 11 and September 1 because she could announce potential indictments.
 And now this," said Wagner.
 "If I were Donald Trump, I would make sure all my summer travel plans are refundable."